Corporate IKIGAI

 Part 3 with how to make it actionable

-Closing quote for inspiration
+Closing inspirational quote

-Sources of the exercise.
+Sources of the exercise

 -